rat-pac/ratpac-two/doc/users_guide/command_interface.md

 # End of macro
 ```

-Lets discuss the format and styling of this macro by providing additional detail into some of the most important commands above
+Let's discuss the format and styling of this macro by providing additional detail into some of the most important commands above

 ## 2. Essential Geant4 Commands for ratpac-two Simulation

 Since ratpac-two is built upon the Geant4 toolkit, a wide array of standard Geant4 User Interface (UI) commands are available and often essential for controlling simulations.
 For users new to Geant4, understanding these core commands is a prerequisite for effectively using ratpac-two.
 This section focuses on the most commonly used Geant4 commands relevant in the context of a ratpac-two simulation.

 ### 2.1.
 Run Control

 These commands manage the initialization and execution of simulation runs and dictate the order of commands passed to ratpac in a macro.

 * `/run/initialize`: This is one of the most critical commands in any Geant4-based simulation.
 It must be issued before the first run can start.
 This command triggers the construction of the detector geometry, calculation of physics tables, and preparation of user actions.
 In ratpac-two, it ensures that all detector parameters from RATDB are processed and the simulation world is built.

    The typical placement of this command is after setting up detector parameters (e.g., via `/rat/db/` commands) but before defining event processors or starting the event loop.

+   **Note:** The run manager must be initialized *after* the geometry has been fully configured and *before* issuing any `/run/beamOn` command.
+   Calling `/run/beamOn` prior to `/run/initialize` will cause Geant4 to halt with an error similar to ``G4RunManager::BeamOn() called before initialization``.

  * `/run/beamOn <numberOfEvents>`: This command starts a simulation run, processing the specified number of events.

    Multiple `/run/beamOn`commands can appear in a single macro, for instance, to simulate different particle types or energies sequentially after reconfiguring the event generator.

 ### 2.2.
 Verbosity Control

 Geant4 provides extensive control over the amount of information printed during a simulation.
 These commands are invaluable for debugging and understanding the simulation process.
 Verbosity is typically controlled by an integer level, where 0 means minimal output and higher values provide more detail.